Jalpaiguri Government Engineering College

-Jalpaiguri Government Engineering College, abbreviated as JGEC, is a premier public institute for quality technical education in India.
-Established on 7 August 1961, it is a fully autonomous government engineering college.
+Jalpaiguri Government Engineering College (Autonomous), abbreviated as JGEC, is a premier public institute for quality technical education in India.
+Established on 7 August 1961, it is a fully Autonomous Government Engineering college.
+It holds the distinction of being the second oldest engineering college in West Bengal.
 The courses offered by JGEC have the approval of the All India Council for Technical Education (AICTE) and are accredited by the National Board of Accreditation (NBA).
 JGEC is also an NAAC accredited institute.
+The college became the first institution in North Bengal to organize a TEDx event, marking a significant milestone in the region’s academic and intellectual landscape.
+The college is known for making industry ready engineers and future leaders.
+The institute has produced many talented engineers till date.
+The vision of the Institute is to achieve Centre of Excellence in the field of Engineering & Technology for creating dynamic human resources of global standards with capabilities of accepting new challenges.

 History

+Established in 1961, the institution initially began as Jalpaiguri Engineering College and was not fully administered by the Government of West Bengal during its earliest years.
+In 1963, the state government decided to assume full control of the institute, partly to address administrative challenges related to hostel accommodation and student welfare.
+Following this decision, the college was officially renamed Jalpaiguri Government Engineering College, marking its transition into a government engineering institution.
+Contemporary newspaper reports the following day announced the change, formally recognizing the institute as the first engineering college in the North Bengal region.

+In 1998, during severe flooding in the Jalpaiguri region, the hostels of the college were used as temporary shelter, where many local residents were accommodated and assisted.

 JGEC Central building in Initial years was under the University of Calcutta.
 For the period between 1963 and 1999, the college was affiliated to the University of North Bengal, which handed over to the West Bengal University of Technology.
 Founded under the West Bengal University of Technology Act, 2000.

-In 2012, the institution was granted complete autonomy by the University Grants Commission (UGC), thus giving it the freedom to set its own curriculum and manage its own finances.
+On 03rd January, 2012, the institution was granted Autonomous status by the University Grants Commission (UGC), thus giving it the freedom to set its own curriculum and manage its own finances.